 Currently, EntrepreneurBusinessBlog.com generates a monthly revenue of $1,500+ from those income sources I listed above.

 35. Mommy Enlightened ($36K/year)

-Audrey Marshall (from Utah, USA) started Mommy Enlightened almost 5 years ago.
+Audrey Marshall (from Utah, USA) started Mommy Enlightened over 5 years ago.

 My name is Audrey and I am a blogger at Mommy Enlightened.
 This site is focused on giving new mothers advice on pregnancy, babies, toddlerhood, and motherhood in general.
 I started Mommy Enlightened with the intention of making money, but I genuinely wanted to give moms like me a place to find good information.
 A year after I started it, I realized the mother’s I wanted to reach were the ones who were struggling with their self-confidence, so this is who I write to now (when I write - I have a writer who I pay to write most of the content).

 Since then, I’ve dropped back down to about 6k a month, but I have also minimized my virtual assistant work so I’m only working around 20 hours a week.
 Keep in mind, this amount is before taxes and expenses.
 Take home is probably closer to sixty percent of that.
 I only started my blog a year and a half ago, so I am a strong believer that you can succeed in an online business venture despite a lack of experience.